ombicen/madebyhype-stockmanagment/README.md

-# Omer Stock Management Plugin
+# MadeByHype Stock Management Plugin

 A WordPress plugin for stock management integrated with WooCommerce, featuring a comprehensive admin interface for product stock overview with sales data, filtering, and pagination.